armory/docs/content/en/docs/combined-matrix.md

 ---
 title: Product Compatibility Matrix (combined)
-description: "Information about what Armory Enterprise supports."
+description: "Information about what Armory Enterprise for Spinnaker™ supports."
 ---

 <!-- If you don't want to make markdown tables manually, use something like https://www.tablesgenerator.com/markdown_tables#